BrennenJohnston/braille-card-and-cylinder-stl-generator/docs/development/MAJOR_FEATURE_IMPLEMENTATION_SOP.md

 All specifications in `docs/specifications/` are relevant depending on the feature being implemented.

 ### Development Guidelines
-- .cursorrules - AI model development guidelines
 - PROJECT_STRUCTURE.md - Project organization
+- docs/development/DEVELOPMENT_GUIDELINES.md - Development guidelines (if available)

 ---